THE FUTURE OF SUPERYACHT GLASS: TRENDS, TYPES AND TECHNOLOGIES

 Fire-rated and bullet and attack-resistant glass solutions are available, and have become more sought-after in the design and upgrade of prestigious superyachts.

-Michael Dollar of YES Yacht Engineering Solutions shared that yacht glass installation hasn't changed much in the last ten years.
-He said, “Most yacht windows are still glued into the yacht from the outside, but the biggest change we have witnessed is a shift from polyurethane adhesive sealants to MS polymers.
+Mike shared that yacht glass installation hasn't changed much in the last ten years.
+He added, “Most yacht windows are still glued into the yacht from the outside, but the biggest change we have witnessed is a shift from polyurethane adhesive sealants to MS polymers.
 These are apparently less reactive with the glass interlayers.

 “Framed in windows are still common on motor yachts, and these usually come with an EPDM rubber U-shaped seal, which is compressed into position with an inner frame, cushioning the glass and acting as a seal.
 The outer edge of the glass is then sealed with a polymer.
 Full wrap-around glass windows form part of the common structures of today’s sailing yachts, which has presented some serious challenges with regards to torsion and stress on the glass, possibly contributing to its delamination.”